 Serial data is organized in 8-bit telegrams which are shifted with the most significant bit first.
-In the 9-bit MCL mode, an additional acknowledge bit is appended to the end of the telegram for handshaking purposes (see "MCL Bus Protocol" on page 77).
+In the 9-bit MCL mode, an additional acknowledge bit is appended to the end of the telegram for handshaking purposes (see section "MCL Protocol").